grafana/grafana-plugin-examples/examples/datasource-http-backend/README.md

-# Grafana Data Source Plugin Template
+# Grafana Data Source HTTP Backend Plugin example

-This example queries data from an HTTP API, which returns data in JSON format and then it's converted to data frames.
+This example queries data from an HTTP API.
+The HTTP API returns data in JSON format, which is then converted to data frames.

-This differs from the datasource-http example, because the data fetching happens in the plugin backend rather than going through Grafana's datasource HTTP proxy.
+This differs from the `datasource-http` example because the data fetching happens in the plugin backend rather than going through Grafana's data source HTTP proxy.

-This allows to use the data source for alerting as well, as the query are executed on the backend.
+This allows the plugin to use the data source for alerting as well, as the queries are executed on the backend.

 This plugin example also showcases other features and best-practices of backend plugins:

-- Using the httpclient provided by the Grafana Plugins SDK
+- Using the `httpclient` provided by the Grafana plugins SDK
 - Tracing, for better instrumentation of your plugin

 This plugin example also includes an example server returning data in the format expected by this plugin (`cmd/server`).
 Refer to the section below on how to build and run it.

 ## External service